Our Curriculum

 Unit 4 – Listening and Appraising – 40% – externally assessedHow can I make progress from this?

-The course is for those students who are interested in music and the music industry and wish to develop and practise skills using a variety of sound equipment and software.
-As the qualification also explores the types of employment available within the industry, the candidate will develop an awareness of business practice and employment skills and is therefore appropriate for those who would benefit from development in this area.
+The course is for those students who are interested in Music Technology & the Music Industry.
+During this course, you will develop composition, coursework, editing & research skills using a variety of equipment, including software.
+This qualification mainly focuses on students’ ability to respond creatively to tasks, using their Music Technology skills whilst also responding, reflecting & evaluating through coursework.
+As the qualification also explores the types of employment available within the Music Industry (during Year 11), students will develop an awareness of business practice & employment skills, those interested would benefit from development in this area.

 Examination board: AQA